Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **ignoreFolderStructure:**
->If true the script will save all videos directly into the videoFolder instead of organising into seperate ones for each subChannel.
+>If true the script will save all videos directly into the videoFolder instead of organising into separate ones for each subChannel.
 >
 >Default: "**false**"
 >Example: